Video tutorial on the WordPress Dashboard

 When a searcher finds a description that they like most they will click on the link in search.

 Google calls this the Click Through Rate (CTR).
-When Google shows your website in search result pages and your CTR is low Google will demote your website to a lower position.
+When Google shows your website in search result pages and your CTR is low (under 1%) Google will most likely demote your website to a lower position.
 When the CTR is high an industry standard is just above 1% Google is more likely to give your website better ranking.

 Click Rate defined by the dictionary is "the percentage of people visiting a web page who access a hypertext link to a particular advertisement."